 Hike to Manaslu combine with Larke Thorong la pass offers to explore the beautiful mountains such as Himal Chuli (7,893m), the complete Annapurna range including Tilicho peak, Shringi (7,187m) Ngadi Chuli (7,871m) and Ganesh Himal.

-Around Manaslu and Annapurna Trek is moderately adventure trek combines with the great scenery of Tallest Mountains combine with most beautiful terrain and Tibetan Buddhism Cultural and Natural heritages starting from 800 m low elevation to 5,416 meter with relatively short distances.
+Around Manaslu and Annapurna Trek is a moderate adventure trek combines with the great scenery of Tallest Mountains combine with most beautiful terrain and Tibetan Buddhism Cultural and Natural heritages starting from 800 m low elevation to 5,416 meters with relatively short distances.
 Manaslu Annapurna circuit Trek offers comfortable accommodation along the trekking routes run by the local inhabitants.
 You will only need to carry a day-pack and you can walk at your own pace.

 Hike to Manaslu is the eighth highest mountain in the world at 8,163 meters (26,781 ft) including Manaslu north, Manaslu south, Manaslu central above sea level.
 It is located in the Mansiri Himal, Himchuli 6441m, Shringi Himal, Himlung Himal, Samdo peak, Lamjung Himal 6931m, Annapurna III, Annapurna II, Annapurna IV, Tilicho peak, Gangapurna, Khangsar peak, Walking up to the borders of Nepal and Tibet, explore the old monasteries, Ethnic group with unique culture, Explore the Tibetan Buddhism and tradition, Mystical flora and faunas.

-Around Manaslu Annapurna trek is appropriate for any trekkers who is looking for moderate adventure trekking around 5000 meter high altitude experience.
-As it is easy to moderate trek destination of Nepal, you do not need any mountaineering experience.
+Around Manaslu Annapurna trek is appropriate for any trekkers who is looking for moderate adventure trekking around 5000-meter high altitude experience.
+As it is an easy to moderate trek destination of Nepal, you do not need any mountaineering experience.
 If you are healthy and can walk 5 to 6 hours daily, you can easily do this trekking.

 Arughat – Samagaon – Larke la pass – Dharapani – Manang – Thorong la pass – Jomsom